mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 ### Labeling convention

-There is no silver bullet, the best cloud resources labeling conventions do not exist.
+There is no silver bullet - perfect cloud resources labeling conventions do not exist.
 You have to develop your own labeling convention, but I would like to share a few best practices:

 * Introduce labeling naming convention at the very beginning